gvwilson/thirdbit/src/fiction/iffy/index.md

 ## Interlude

-*Suppose the world is ending
+*Suppose the world was ending
-and you want to build a secret research facility: a place completely cut off from what's left of the world's governments and their artificial minions so that you can create or study things you shouldn't without being interrupted.
+and you wanted to build a secret research facility: a place completely cut off from what was left of the world's governments and their artificial minions so that you could create or study things you shouldn't without being interrupted.
-You might think that the first step was to choose a location, but it's not.
-The actual first step is to pick a cover story that gives you a plausible reason to imprint indentured laborers with the skills you need and then erase their memories afterward.
+You might think the first step would be to choose a location, but in fact it would be to pick a cover story that would give you a plausible reason to imprint indentured laborers with the skills you needed and then erase their memories afterward.
-(In theory you will only erase their memories of where they were and what they did.
+(In theory you would only erase their memories of where they were and what they did.
-In practice the process is imprecise, particularly if you want to err on the side of caution, but if you're the sort of person who needs a secret research facility, you're probably comfortable with that.)*
+In practice the process is imprecise, particularly if you want to err on the side of caution, but if you were the sort of person who needs a secret research facility, you would probably comfortable with that.)*

-*If your cover story is something to do with reforesting ravaged rainforests you will probably build your base in Africa or Indonesia.
+*If your cover story was something to do with reforesting ravaged rainforests you would probably build your base in Africa or Indonesia.
 You might consider Brazil,
-but even before the war with the machines it has become a complicated place as nationalism, macumba, and apocalyptic ecology hybridize in ever-more-strident ways.
+but even before the war with the machines it had become a complicated place as nationalism, macumba, and apocalyptic ecology hybridized in ever-more-strident ways.
-If your cover story is related to climate engineering, on the other hand, no one will raise an eyebrow if your site is somewhere formerly arctic.
+If your cover story was related to climate engineering, on the other hand, no one would raise an eyebrow if your site was somewhere formerly arctic.
-The Melt hit the poles first and hardest, and most of those mad enough to believe that the damage can be undone by scattering megatons of absorbent catalysts over thousands of square kilometers naturally congregate there.*
+The Melt hit the poles first and hardest, so most of those mad enough to believe that the damage could be undone by scattering megatons of absorbent catalysts over thousands of square kilometers naturally congregated there.*

-*The poles are exactly the wrong place to go if you want people to believe that you plan to launch something into orbit, but in a way that works in your favor.
+*The poles would be exactly the wrong place to go if you wanted people to believe that you planned to launch something into orbit, but in a way that would worked in your favor.
-Everyone expects you to lie about what you're actually doing, so telling part of the truth is a good way to hide the part left unsaid.
+Everyone would expect you to lie about what you were actually doing, so telling part of the truth would be a good way to hide the part left unsaid.
 A ground station for a network of microsatellites flung into orbit by an automated factory located somewhere on the far side of the Moon?
-You are so obviously courting condemnation for adding to the already catastrophic volume of space junk that no one will suspect that's what your base is actually for.
+You would so obviously be courting condemnation for adding to the already catastrophic volume of space junk that no one would suspect that was what your base was actually for.
 Or rather,
-everyone (and everything) will suspect it, but only as one of a thousand low-probability possibitilies.*
+everyone (and everything) would suspect it, but only as one of a thousand low-probability possibitilies.*

-*To finish throwing them off the scent, you can build a dozen safe havens in a circle around your base.
+*To finish throwing them off the scent, you could build a dozen safe havens near your base.
 To keep the workers safe,
-your public relations bot explains to anyone who cares to pay attention.
+your public relations bot would explain to anyone who cared to pay attention.
-Antarctica's storms have been growing in frequency and severity for decades: you may not be able to guarantee that your laborers will return with their memories intact, but you will of course do your utmost to ensure that they do return.
+Antarctica's storms have been growing in frequency and severity for decades: you might not be able to guarantee that your laborers will return with their memories intact, but you will of course do your utmost to ensure that they do return.
-Deeply dug and well provisioned, your bunkers will allow them to wait out the worst the southern continent can throw at them in comfort.*
+Deeply dug and well provisioned, your bunkers would allow them to wait out the worst the southern continent could throw at them in comfort.*

-*Assuming, that is, that nothing goes wrong…*
+*Assuming, that is, that nothing went wrong…*

 </section>